-Phuket Mining Museum, located in Kathu on the road between Loch Palm Golf Club and British International School, is one of the island’s most interesting museums.
-It features displays ranging from tin mine models to a recreated scene in an opium den.
+Phuket Mining Museum is one of the island’s most interesting museums.
+Located in Kathu on the road between Loch Palm Golf Club and British International School, the museum features displays ranging from tin mine models to a recreated scene in an opium den.

-A visit with a guide (or someone who has some knowledge about Phuket's history) is recommended as, for now, most of the signs and descriptions are only in Thai.
+A visit with a guide (or someone who has some knowledge about Phuket's history) is recommended as most of the signs and descriptions are only in Thai.
 There’s a minimal entrance fee.

 - Phuket FantaSea Cultural Theme Park